-Proposals for new development outside the Holme development envelope must demonstrate that they will conserve and enhance the visual integrity, identity, sense of remoteness and scenic quality of the AONB landscape as viewed from Holme's network of footpaths.
+Proposals for new development must demonstrate that they will conserve and enhance the visual integrity, identity, sense of remoteness and scenic quality of the AONB landscape as viewed from Holme's network of footpaths.
 These views are coloured red on the views map.
 Views towards St Mary's Church and those across the Parish from Green Bank towards the village and the Lincolnshire coast are especially important.